Greek Street, Soho

 It is difficult to really know what the 17th century Greek Street looked like, however, there are a few clues available.

-William Morgans Map of 1682 (top of the page) shows Greek street with 17 plots on its Eastern side and 12 on the Western side.
+William Morgans Map of 1682 above, shows Greek street with 17 plots on its Eastern side and 12 on the Western side.
 The street being bisected by Queens Street (Batemen Street today) roughly in the middle.
 As there were no trade or street directories available until around the 1730’s it’s difficult to see if the street was residential, trade or a mixture of both.

 In the 18th century William Hogarth produced a set of four paintings one of which was called Noon This shows a scene outside the Greek (but by then French) Church which is thought the street takes its name from.
 If you transpose the picture to the map the spire in the background is that of St Anne, Soho.